shopsys/shopsys/docs/installation/native-installation.md

 ```
 **For solutions to commonly encountered problems during build see section [Troubleshooting](#troubleshooting) below or you might want to check [Required PHP Configuration](../introduction/required-php-configuration.md).**

+***Note:** During the execution of `build-demo-dev phing target`, there will be installed 3-rd party software as dependencies of Shopsys Framework by [composer](https://getcomposer.org/doc/01-basic-usage.md#installing-dependencies) and [npm](https://docs.npmjs.com/about-the-public-npm-registry) with licenses that are described in document [Open Source License Acknowledgements and Third-Party Copyrights](../../open-source-license-acknowledgements-and-third-party-copyrights.md)*

 ### 6. Run integrated HTTP server
 ```
 php bin/console server:run